rajivharlalka/Accio/content/blog/The Setup.md

   - Changed font

 - 26th october 2021

   - Added a basic 404 page
   - Made simple header and would customize it in the next few days
   - Added categories taxonomy and some minor css tweaks

 - 27th October 2021

   - Adjusted max screen width on large screens and some minor css tweaks :smile:

 - 1st November 2021

   - Added Mobile navbar,some changes remain , added Resume

+- 10th November 2021
+  - Added About Me section and somewhat made a footer whose css needs updates